Fresh scratch-made tortillas (just like your abuelita made) are hard to come by. Get your fill of house-made tortillas at all these places.

 When it’s later in the day and tacos are loaded up with soupier items like birria.
 The tortillas tend to break down the middle under the heft of being picked up, but they hold up under lighter items like a dollop of frijoles or shredded meats.

-When (very) regular customer Kenyon Newman was pregnant last year, she admitted an addiction to Pico De Gallo for its corn tortillas.
+When (very) regular customer Kenyon Newman was pregnant with her youngest, she admitted an addiction to Pico De Gallo for its corn tortillas.
 She’d been there three times in a week.
 She said she can’t exactly pin down why.

 “The tortillas are fresh.
 Maybe it’s the texture.
 They’re kind of crunchy.
 They’re kind of chewy.
 I can’t live without them,” said Newman.